 An essential part of our ongoing operations and growth plans is the continued recruitment of software publishers for which we can sell their products.
-The Company offers a wide variety of technology products from a broad range of publishers and manufacturers, such as Acronis, Bluebeam Software, CA Technologies, DataCore, Datawatch, Dell/Dell Software, Flexera Software, Hewlett Packard, Infragistics, Intel Software, Lenovo, Microsoft, Mindjet, Samsung, SAP/Sybase, SmartBear, SolarWinds, Sophos, StorageCraft Technology, TechSmith, Telerik, Unitrends, Veeam Software and VMware.
+The Company offers a wide variety of technology products from a broad range of publishers and manufacturers, such as Acronis, Bluebeam Software, CA Technologies, Dell/Dell Software, Flexera Software, Hewlett Packard, Infragistics, Intel Software, JetBrains, Lenovo, Microsoft, Mindjet, Samsung, SAP/Sybase, SmartBear Software, SolarWinds, Sophos, StorageCraft Technology, TechSmith, Telerik, Unitrends, Veeam Software and VMware.
 On a continuous basis, we screen new products for inclusion in our direct sales portfolio, catalogs and web sites based on their features, quality, price, profit margins and warranties, as well as on current sales trends.
-Since the Company predominantly sells software, sales of hardware and peripherals represented only 6% of our overall net sales in 2013 and 4% of net sales in 2012 and 2011.
+Since the Company predominantly sells software, sales of hardware and peripherals represented only 7%, 6% and 4% of our overall net sales in 2014, 2013 and 2012, respectively.